TOP THINGS TO DO IN ZAGREB IN 2 DAYS

 Then head back to the city center and see what the Dolac Market has to offer.
 It is the city´s main, open-air farmers’ market and is popular amongst locals and visitors.

 You can shop for some fresh fruits or bread (and many more things) every day from 7 am.
 On Sundays, it is open until 1 pm; on the other days, it is held until 3 pm.

 Visit the Cathedral

 Close to the Colac Market is the Zagreb Cathedral – officially named Zagreb Cathedral of the Blessed Virgin Mary’s Assumption – a must-see.

 It is the tallest building in Croatia and is located on the Kaptol Square.
 But you can see it from afar because of its twin, 108-meter-high (354 ft) spires.
 The Cathedral has been there since the 11th century, though it was severely damaged a few times – the last big restoration took place in the late 19th century.

 - You can visit the church during the day, and visitors are more than welcome to attend the daily masses.

 Stroll Tkalčićeva Street

-This pretty street is a must-visit place.
-Vibrant and full of restaurants and small shops, it is trendy amongst visitors.
+This pretty street is vibrant and full of restaurants and small shops and it is populat amongst visitors.
 But don’t just sit down in one of the restaurants – make sure to look at the colorful houses behind the bars and shops.